kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-We will do the following manual test:
+We will do the following manual test after implementing the feature:

 1. upgrade
 2. set NNN to non-existing node